 Traditionally, DDoS attacks could be mitigated or stopped by blocking the bots carrying out the attacks once they are identified.
 But with Web LOIC attacks, the real browsers carry out the attacks, making the job of attack mitigation more difficult.

-At Yottaa, we help many websites deal with performance, security and scale challenges.
-Through our experience, our recommendation to deal with this kind new browser based DDOS attacks are:
+At Yottaa, we help many websites deal with performance, security, and scale challenges.
+Through our experience, our recommendation to deal with this kind of new browser-based DDOS attacks are:

 1. Configure existing firewall services for blocking and throttling.
 Though traditional tools may not be as effective when it comes to modern browser-based DDOS attacks, configuring them to do blocking and throttling can still be helpful.
 With throttling, you set a limit on the number of times any client — be it a bot or a real browser — can hit your site in a given period of time.
 Any client that exceeds the limit will be cut off.
 For tips on finding your appropriate throttling limit, check out our blog post on

 2. Leverage cloud-based firewall services.
 The bottom line for mitigating a large-scale DDOS attack is to have enough capacity to handle the volume.
 In the not-so-distant past, building a large-scale infrastructure was prohibitively expensive and thus wasn’t feasible for most businesses.
 Then the cloud changed everything.
 Now, cloud-based firewall services are built to be elastic and are able to scrub and offload an influx of traffic onto a global network efficiently and automatically.
 A hybrid-cloud network that includes both cloud servers and terrestrial servers positioned around the globe is best for this.